ahrefs/atd/src/atdgen.md

 Values: any valid OCaml expression

 Semantics: specifies an explicit default value for a field of an OCaml record or tuple, allowing that field to be omitted.
+Default strings must be escaped.

 Example: